15 Copywriting Tips You Should Use While Creating Your Next Blog Post

-- Using positive frame helps you to describe the benefits that your product offers.
+- Using a positive frame helps to describe the benefits that your product offers.

 - It allows people to remember your brand.

-Positive frames creates a sort of expectation effect and helps you to generate better ROI.
+Positive frames create a sort of expectation effect and help generate better ROI.

 14- Describe your Content Drawbacks